kaltura/developer-platform-docs/documentation/player-portal/web/managing-tracks-web.md

 #### Adaptive Bitrate and Manual Selection

 There are two ways to use video tracks (or bitrate): _Adaptive Bitrate_ and _Manual Selection_.

-<br>When _Adaptive Bitrate_ is enabled, the player controls the video track selection according to the network conditions.
+When _Adaptive Bitrate_ is enabled, the player controls the video track selection according to the network conditions.
 This is the default mode.

-<br>When selecting a specific video track manually, the player switches from _Adaptive Bitrate_ mode to _Manual Selection_.
+When selecting a specific video track manually, the player switches from _Adaptive Bitrate_ mode to _Manual Selection_.

 > **Important:** On Safari browsers, only the _Adaptive Bitrate_ mode is available.